Arc de Triomphe (Paris): 16 Facts, history and visit guide

 Get to know the history of the Arc de Triomphe in Paris, from its construction, facts about the monument, famous marches, and commemorations.

-So let’s explore a few facts about the Arc de Triomphe and find out why it is so special, shall we?
+So let’s explore a few fun and interesting facts about the Arc de Triomphe and find out why it is so special, shall we?
 Allons-y!

 1. It was commissioned by Napoleon Bonaparte.